 This solution stopped most of the arguing.
 Packing cushions wasn’t much trouble.
 Getting bean bags in the car took a bit of ingenuity but somehow we managed.

 Turns out that sleeping bags and cushions are not that comfortable to sleep on.
 Sleep overs at the age of 4 or 5 don’t involve much sleep.
-When you try and sleep on them all night it isn’t comfortable, and they are too easy to fall off.
+When you try and sleep on bean bags for a full night it isn’t comfortable, and they are too easy to fall off.

 Add this to finding elder son sleeping on the floor most mornings – he had parted company with his air mattress during the night – and you will see that we still didn’t have a young child sleeping system.